Occupational Alliance for Risk Science

 The Occupational Alliance for Risk Science (OARS) is an initiative to facilitate sharing of information with workers and occupational health and safety professionals.
 OARS provides a forum for information exchange about exposure guidance for chemical stressors, methods for improving occupational risk assessments, and training opportunities.
 The OARS serves as the home of exposure guide values, and related guideline documents, for chemical stressors.
 These guide values and supporting documentation related to worker and community exposure levels for chemical and physical agents and stressors are published by the OARS.
 OARS is managed by Toxicology Excellence for Risk Assessment (TERA).

-Second OARS WEEL for Octamethylcyclotetrasiloxane (D4) now available.
+NEW OARS-WEEL for Octamethylcyclotetrasiloxane (D4) now available.
 The OARS-WEEL for Octamethylcyclotetrasiloxane (D4) has been posted.

 Workplace Environmental Exposure Levels (WEELs)™ are health-based guide values for chemical stressors.
 The WEELs provide air concentrations intended to protect most workers from adverse health effects related to occupational chemical exposures.